vocali-genesis/admin-portal/README.md

 -> Create a Mock for each service that return positive, we can just the mock to return error in a specific action.
 -> Check the TestUtils classes that will save you some time and simplify the test cases

+### New Version

+We use standard-version
+`npx standard-version --release-as` can add `patch` or `minor` or `mayor` or for simplicity `yarn tag (patch|minor|mayor)

+Follow this logic
+Major version: Broken backward compatibility
+Minor Version: New functionality
+Patch: Bug fixing